asreview/asreview/docs/source/installation.rst

 `Successfully installed asreview-0.8`

 You are now ready to start your first Automated Systematic Review!
+Follow the the step in our Quick Tour.

 In case you do not get this output, please consult `the FAQ <faq.html>`__ to solve the issue.

-Indicate your decision using the arrow keys.

 Upgrade ASReview